julemai/gridded-data-on-website/README.md

       (e.g., `data/example_cog.tif`.
 It must be a new file; the input file can not be overwritten.
 	- `-co COMPRESS=LZW` decides the compression algorithm (LZW is desired).
-	- `-nearest_color_entry` interpolates the colour value to assign points based off the `colour_txt_file`.
+	- `-nearest_color_entry` (used here) interpolates the colour value to assign points based off the `colour_txt_file`.
+		- `-exact_color_entry` (which may be your preferred option;
-		- `-exact_color_entry` picks the closest value provided and uses the colour directly corresponding to it.
+          not used here) picks the closest value provided and uses the colour directly corresponding to it
 	- `-alpha` makes any NoData values transparent and uses the last column of the `colour_txt_file` as alpha values.
 More information below.